A. Peace assured through knowing the Lord GOD... (The God of Peace), ch. 40-48

 but this is a people robbed and spoiled... (v.22-25)-

-Meanwhile, persisting in rebellion and willful ignorance, Israel continues to feel the heat of God's wrath (though they fail to recognize it as such).
+Meanwhile, persisting in unbelief, willful ignorance, and misplaced confidences, Israel continues to feel the heat of God's wrath (though they fail to recognize it as such).
 The LORD has allowed the nations (to which Israel looked for help) to prevail against them, leaving them with no one to rescue them from their enemies, or to return them to their former place of favor... until that future day, when they will look to Him.